snotskie/ttrpg/md/index.md

 **Conditions Tell Stories:** At minimum, Conditions provide effects.
 However, they also represent small story arcs where you face obstacles and, in spite of the Condition's effects, overcome those obstacles.
 When you gain a Condition, consider how your character feels about the situation and what the Condition means to them beyond mere effect.

-**Conditions Build Connections:** Gaining and removing Conditions, and facing and overcoming obstacles, happen with other characters around.
-Consider, and take notes for the development of your character: Who else is around that saw the event happen?
+**Conditions Build Connections:** Gaining and removing Conditions usually happens with other characters around.
+Consider: Who else is around that saw the event happen?
 How would the people you look up to feel about it?
 And how could your connections to other characters help you remove the Condition later?

 <div>
   <h4>